-- 2.3 The competition organiser is responsible for any injuries as a result of the use of the cable and the features or any other equipment that would normally be available to the public in the event of an accident. - 2.4 A first Aid team, including a water rescue team, must be on site for all CWWC Sanctioned competitions.
-A rescue boat/jet-ski with a stretcher must be in a suitable position to assist injured riders.
-Pool events are not required to provide a safety boat. - 2.5 All participants ride at their own risk; they are expected to pay attention to any potential site specific risks and to perform a routine within their abilities. - 2.6 A rider is fully responsible for his personal equipment.
-All riders' personal equipment is subject to the approval of the Chief Judge and CWWC Official. - 2.7 Only wakeboards and wakeskates will be allowed.
-Both must float. - 2.8 All competitors must wear a life vest.
-It is the responsibility of each rider to ensure their life vest meets the following specifications: - It must float the rider - It must be constructed so as to provide adequate protection from impact damage to the ribs and internal organs. - 2.9 Riders must wear a suitable helmet in the wakeboard course.
-If a rider performs his routine without a helmet, he will be disqualified from the competition. - 2.10 Communication to a rider with any electronic device during his routine is not allowed. - 2.11 Drones are only allowed in designated areas and allowed by the Chief Judge and CWWC Official.
+- 2.6 All participants ride at their own risk; they are expected to pay attention to any potential site specific risks and to perform a routine within their abilities. - 2.7 A rider is fully responsible for his personal equipment.
+Equipment should be fit for purpose and therefore riders' personal equipment may be subject to the approval of the Chief Judge. - 2.8 Only wakeboards and wakeskates will be allowed.
+Both must float. - 2.9 All competitors must wear a life vest.
+It is the responsibility of each rider to ensure their life vest meets the following specifications: - It must float the rider - It must be constructed so as to provide adequate protection from impact damage to the ribs and internal organs. - 2.10 Riders must wear a suitable well fitted helmet in the course.
+If a rider performs his routine without a helmet, he will be disqualified from the competition. - 2.11 Communication to a rider with any electronic device during his routine is not allowed. - 2.12 Drones are only allowed in designated areas and allowed by the Chief Judge and highest level of Technical Officer on site.